raiden-network/spec/messaging.rst

 Locked Transfer
 -----------------

-A Locked Transfer is a message used to reserve tokens for a mediated transfer.
+A Locked Transfer is a message used to reserve tokens for a mediated transfer to another node called the **target**.

 Locked Transfer message
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Locked Transfer is encoded as a JSON message and sent via our Matrix transport layer.
-The message is always sent to the next mediating node, altered and (the information) forwarded until the **target** is reached.
+The message is always sent to the next mediating node, altered and forwarded until the **target** is reached.

 In order to create a valid, signed JSON message, five consecutive steps are conducted.

 1. Packing of the message structure of Locked Transfer to create the packed message
-2. Hashing of packed message to create the :term:``additional hash``
+2. Hashing of packed message to create the :term:`additional hash`
-3. Creating, packing and hashing of ``balance_data`` to get the ``balance_hash``
+3. Creating, packing and hashing of the :term:`balance data` to get the ``balance_hash``
 4. Creating the ``balance_proof`` out of ``additional_hash`` and ``balance_hash``
 5. Packing the ``balance_proof`` and signing it to get the signature of the Locked Transfer

 Let's assume that there is a network:

 - [A] `0x540B51eDc5900B8012091cc7c83caf2cb243aa86`
 - [B] `0x2A915FDA69746F515b46C520eD511401d5CCD5e2`
 - [C] `0x811957b07304d335B271feeBF46754696694b09e`